LSSTDESC/DC2-production/scripts/README_merge_truth_per_tract.md

 # Using merge_truth_per_tract.py

 This README contains the updated instructions for using `merge_truth_per_tract.py`.
+This script has two functions: (1) to create tract-partitioned truth catalogs, and (2) to match tract-partitioned truth catalogs to object catalogs.

-It was last updated by Yao-Yuan Mao on Jan 27th, 2021.
+This README was last updated by Yao-Yuan Mao on Jan 27th, 2021.

 ## General environment setup